firozanawar/Nodejs-by-firoz/README.md

 # Node.js

 ### Introduction:-
 Creator of Node is Ryan Dahl .
-Node.js is a JavaScript runtime built on Chrome's V8 JavaScript engine.
-Node JS is a runtime environment for executing JavaScript code.
+Node.js is a JavaScript runtime environment built on Chrome's V8 JavaScript engine.
+Node JS is a runtime environment for executing JavaScript code outside browser.
 It is used for Backend Services like API (Application Programming Interface).
-It is used to build Highly scalable, data intensive and real time apps.
+It is used to build highly scalable, data intensive and real time apps.
 Node is something which can be run outside of Browser using Chrome’s V8 engine.
 NodeJS is used where capability is not available in browsers like FileSystem or network etc. Node is not a programming language or framework, it is a runtime environment for executing JavaScript code.
 * Node is Non-Blocking Asynchronous.
 Node applications are single-threaded.
 That means a single thread is used to serve all clients.